baobabsoluciones/cornflow/docs/source/main/architecture.rst

 Cornflow
 ***********

 The main component.
-It stores the user information, their instances, executions, etc. It is built in python+flask and is used via an REST API.
+It stores the user information, their instances, executions, etc. It is built in python+flask and is served via an REST API.

 Airflow